noahehall/multicloud/providers/aws/services/database/neptune.md

 - statement example
   - A relationship between two vertices can be represented by storing the source vertex identifier in the S position, the target vertex identifier in the O position, and the edge label in the P position.
   - A property can be represented by storing the element identifier in the S position, the property key in the P position, and the property value in the O position
-- A set of quad statements with shared resource identifiers creates a graph.

 #### dictionary

 - most user-facing values are stored separately in a dictionary
 - The dictionary contains a forward mapping of user-facing values to 8-byte IDs in a value_to_id index.
-  - prolly should re-read this section

 #### indexes